palewire/first-pull-request/docs/merges.md

 ![A pull request from the POV of an admin](_static/img/admin-pr.png)

-Regardless of whether they decide to accept or reject the changes, the maintainer should communicate with the person who created the pull request.
-This could involve commenting on the pull request directly, or contacting them through other means.
-The goal is to provide clear and constructive feedback, and to help the person understand why the pull request was accepted or rejected.
+Regardless of whether they decide to accept or reject the changes, the maintainer should communicate with the person who created the pull request using GitHub's interface.
+The goal is to provide clear and constructive feedback, to request any necessary changes and to help the person understand why the pull request was accepted or rejected.

 GitHub has several code review features that are available in a pull request.
 They include: